AJAY2-R/snabbstate/README.md

 ]);
 ```

-## Opportunity for community feedback

-Pull requests that the community may care to provide feedback on should be
-merged after such an opportunity of a few days was provided.

 ## State Management with Hooks

 Snabbstate extends Snabbdom with React-like hooks for managing component state and side effects.
 The following hooks are available: